gibbonweb/iceberg/readme.md

 Iceberg is licensed under the [WTFPL](http://sam.zoy.org/wtfpl/COPYING) license, so go wild, do what you want.

 However, this is not the case of external libraries used in Iceberg, so please see the licenses of PHP-Markdown and SPYC which are located at the top / bottom of the files used.

+One thing that should be noted as well (more of a support thing) is that I don't and will not offer support for the installation of iceberg.
+There will be no backwards compatibilty on this main branch.
+As far as I know, it should work on any PHP 5.3 version (not 5.2, as it requires certain 5.3 specific features), but if it doesn't work, you're on your own. **Of course, I will gladly take bug reports and fix them as long as it is a problem in the code itself.
+Just make sure the error is replicable in PHP 5.3.8**